Deinotherium: Species

 D. levius is a European species of Deinotherium recovered from sediments dating to the late Astaracian to Aragonian.
 While it is considered a synonym of D. giganteum by some researchers, others propose that it is a stratigraphically distinct chronospecies and the earliest of European Deinotherium.
-In accordance to this hypothesis, D. levius would eventually give rise to D. giganteum by the Vallesian stage of the Miocene, after which the two species continued to coexist until the formers extinction.
+In accordance to this hypothesis, D. levius would eventually give rise to D. giganteum by the Vallesian stage of the Miocene, after which the two species continued to coexist until the former's extinction.